thearkadia/netv2idea/README.md

 This would give artists another stream of income and allow viewers to connect with actors, designers, or directors in a new way.

 # What else?
-being able to This could also open a new avenue to interactivity in media consumption for example it could be expanded so during the end credits after a movie is finished one could see other movies or tv shows currently playing that includes the actor in the movie or tv show you just finished watching.
+This could open a new avenue to interactivity in media consumption for example it could be expanded so during the end credits after a movie is finished one could see other movies or tv shows currently playing that includes the actor in the movie or tv show you just finished watching.